Wonders11/48_ML_End_to_End_Implementation/README.md

 3. git pull - for taking changes from GITHUB to VSCode
 4. Command to run shell script: bash file_name.sh
 '''

+'''
+python setup.py install
+'''

+# another way we can mention -e . in requirements.txt file and run